 Oxygen therapy involves breathing in extra oxygen through a small, flexible tube, or nasal cannula, that fits in the nostrils.

-Current studies show that individuals with severe COPD are likely to benefit the most from oxygen treatment.
+Current studies show that individuals with severe COPD are

 However, not everyone with COPD is a good candidate for supplemental oxygen.
 It is essential that a doctor carefully prescribes and closely monitors oxygen therapy.
 Too much oxygen can lead to higher carbon dioxide levels.